 It gives the taco a nice smooth bite and texture.
 The fish isn’t overpowering in any way.

-Part of what makes fish tacos delicious is the contrast of the hot-out-of-the-oven cooked fish with the cool, refreshing fish taco sauce and toppings.
+They can but what makes them delicious is the contrast of the hot-out-of-the-oven cooked fish with the cool, refreshing fish taco sauce and toppings.
+Also the fish has the most flavor when it is warm.

 There are a variety of fish tacos sides that make a full meal.